-If your Dynamics GP environment doesn’t have multicurrency enabled, this post is of no value to you!
-However, for everyone else, when you transact in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.
+This post is going to be relevant to those organizations whose Dynamics GP environment has multicurrency enabled.
+However, for everyone else, when transacting in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.

 View Currency Options

 In many transaction and inquiry windows, there are options for selecting whether the view will be the "Functional" currency or the "Originating" currency.

 - Functional = the primary currency for the company database and accounting records, i.e., the company's base currency.
 In my example, using Fabrikam Ltd., the functional currency is US Dollars.

 - Originating = the currency of the transaction itself.
 The originating currency can be the same as the functional, or another currency entirely if multicurrency is enabled.

 For the sake of this post, I will ignore the "Reporting" rate.
 I haven't seen that used in practice myself, so I won't confuse the post with that detail.